Battle of the Soyang River: Reinforcing and realigning X Corps

 ROK troops straggling into the area just north and east of Soksa-ri by nightfall attested to the misfortunes of the ROK 3rd and 9th Divisions when they had attempted to withdraw to Line Waco.
-In starting the move down the road from Hyon-ni, the ROK III Corps' commander, General Yu, had ordered the 9th Division to take the lead and deal with the PVA roadblock at Sangam-ni while the 3rd Division, bringing up the rear, handled any KPA attempts to roll up the column from the north.
+In starting the move down the road from Hyon-ni, the ROK III Corps' commander, Yu, had ordered the 9th Division to take the lead and deal with the PVA roadblock at Sangam-ni while the 3rd Division, bringing up the rear, handled any KPA attempts to roll up the column from the north.
 By midmorning Yu's forces were caught in the predictable squeeze, the PVA 81st Division holding its Sangam-ni position against the 9th Division's efforts to reduce it while forces of the KPA 6th and 12th Divisions closed in on the 3rd Division in the Hyon-ni area.
 Both ROK divisions broke away in disorder into the heights east of the road, leaving behind all remaining artillery pieces and more than three hundred vehicles.
 Paths through the mountains channeled the disorganized troops southeast toward Soksa-ri.
-Out of radio contact with his forces since early morning, but informed of their southeasterly movement by air observers, General Yu air-dropped to some groups orders assigning them to Line Waco positions.
+Out of radio contact with his forces since early morning, but informed of their southeasterly movement by air observers, Yu air-dropped to some groups orders assigning them to Line Waco positions.
 He also set up straggler lines in the Soksa-ri area, but by nightfall had regained control of forces in little more than battalion strength.

-While Yu struggled to reorder his two divisions and deploy them on Line Waco, General Almond ordered additional modifications of the X Corps' front to straighten and shorten the line and to shift 2nd Division forces farther east into the weakly defended sectors of the ROK 5th and 7th Divisions.
+While Yu struggled to reorder his two divisions and deploy them on Line Waco, Almond ordered additional modifications of the X Corps' front to straighten and shorten the line and to shift 2nd Division forces farther east into the weakly defended sectors of the ROK 5th and 7th Divisions.
 The 5th Marines, now scheduled to take over the western portion of the 2nd Division's sector during the afternoon of 19 May, were to occupy positions centered some 3 mi south of Hill 800 which would eliminate the bulge manned by the 3rd Battalion, 38th Infantry, in the Hill 800 mass and the two adjoining battalions of the 9th Infantry.
 Unaware that the 800 complex would be abandoned, the PVA 45th Division meanwhile suffered unnecessarily in nightlong attempts to take it.
 Successive assault waves of the fresh 133rd Regiment were shattered, mainly by heavy concentrations of artillery fire.
 On the crest of Hill 800, where the PVA centered most of their charges, the men of Company K, 38th Infantry, in fact did little fighting themselves but sat inside their bunkers and allowed the PVA to enter their lines, then called down artillery fire.
-The PVA pulled back about dawn on 19 May, leaving behind some eight hundred dead.
+The PVA pulled back about dawn on 19 May, leaving behind some 800 dead.